alexguan/node-zookeeper-client/README.md

 A pure Javascript [ZooKeeper](http://zookeeper.apache.org) client module for [Node.js](http://nodejs.org).

-This module is designed to be similar to the ZooKeeper Java client API but with tweaks to follow Node.js best practices.
-Developers who have been working with the Java client should be able to pick it up quickly.
+This module is designed to resemble the ZooKeeper Java client API but with tweaks to follow the convention of Node.js modules.
+Developers that are familiar with the ZooKeeper Java client would be able to pick it up quickly.

 This module has been tested to work with ZooKeeper version 3.4.*.